 For our Technosphere Insulin System to be commercially viable, we need access to sufficient, reliable and affordable supplies of insulin, our MedTone inhaler, the related cartridges and other materials.
 We currently have a long-term supply agreement with Diosynth B.V., now N.V.
 Organon, an independent supplier of insulin and a subsidiary of Akzo Nobel, which is currently our sole supplier for insulin.
 We are aware of at least five other suppliers of bulk insulin but to date we have not entered into a commercial relationship with any of the five.
 Currently we obtain our Technosphere pre-cursor raw material from Degussa AG, a major chemical manufacturer with facilities in Europe and North America.
 We utilize our in-house chemical manufacturing plant as a back up facility.
 We believe Degussa AG has the capacity to supply our current clinical and future commercial requirements.
 We entered into a long-term supply agreement with Vaupell, Inc., the supplier of our MedTone inhaler and cartridges.
 We must rely on our suppliers to comply with relevant regulatory and other legal requirements, including the production of insulin in accordance with current drug Good Manufacturing Practices, or cGMP, and the production of MedTone inhaler and related cartridges in accordance with device Quality System Regulations, or QSR.
 The supply of all of these materials may be limited or the manufacturers may not meet relevant regulatory requirements, and if we are unable to obtain these materials in sufficient amounts, in a timely manner and at reasonable prices, or if we should encounter delays or difficulties in our relationships with manufacturers or suppliers, the development or manufacturing of our Technosphere Insulin System may be delayed.
-Any such events would delay the submission of our Technosphere Insulin System for regulatory approval or market introduction and subsequent sales and, if so, our business and results of operations will be harmed and the market price of our common stock may decline.
+Any such events would delay the submission of our Technosphere Insulin System may be delayed.
+Any such events would delay the submission of our common stock may decline.